 We Feel At Home In The Energy Industry

 Before moving to private practice, many of our attorneys have worked for major and independent energy companies and have served on boards of various energy companies.
-Our energy attorneys include two board certified oil, gas and mineral law specialists (by the Texas Board of Legal Specialization) and are licensed in numerous oil and gas producing states, which enables us to fully cover the energy centers of the United States.
+Our energy attorneys include four board certified oil, gas and mineral law specialists (by the Texas Board of Legal Specialization) and are licensed in numerous oil and gas producing states, which enables us to fully cover the energy centers of the United States.

 Our energy lawyers are frequent authors and lecturers on energy topics and have held leadership positions in such industry-focused organizations such as the Rocky Mountain Mineral Law Foundation, the Energy Law Institute, Texas Independent Producers & Royalty Owners Association and the Energy Sections of the American Bar Association, State Bar of Texas, Houston Bar Association and the Dallas Bar Association.